Car Park Waterproofing Systems: Waterproofing, Coatings and Repairs Specialists

 What Are The Benefits Of Car Park Waterproofing?

+Car park waterproofing prevents concrete degradation.
 Concrete degradation is the process by which concrete deteriorates due to environmental factors, chemical reactions, and physical stresses, leading to a reduction in its strength, durability, and overall structural integrity.
 Concrete degradation is a frequent problem in car parks exposed to water.
-A study by the American Concrete Institute found water infiltration can lead to a 30% increase in concrete spalling and cracking over a five year period.
+By providing a waterproof barrier car park waterproofing stops water ingress which causes concrete degradation.
+This is highlighted by Kari L. Yuers in a presentation for the American Concrete Institute titled Admixtures Part 2 Permeability Reducing Admixtures and Admixtures for controlling ASR which states “the most common mechanisms that deteriorate concrete all involve water”.
 When water penetrates concrete, it can cause deterioration.
 The deterioration is caused through processes such as freeze-thaw cycles, alkali-silica reaction, and sulphate attack.
-Research by the National Research Council of Canada suggests freeze-thaw cycles can reduce concrete strength by up to 25%.
-This can lead to cracking, spalling, and weakening of the concrete structure.
-Applying a waterproofing membrane to a car park creates a protective barrier which prevents water from reaching the concrete.
-This preserves the strength and durability of the concrete.
-According to the Journal of Construction Engineering and Management, concrete structures with waterproofing display a 50% reduction in spalling and cracking in comparison to those with no waterproofing.
-Car park waterproofing prevents concrete degradation, which enhances the structural performance and lifespan of the car park structure.
+Freeze-thaw cycles can reduce concrete strength, which can lead to cracking, spalling, and weakening of the concrete structure.
+Applying a waterproofing membrane to the concrete deck of a car park creates a protective barrier which prevents water from reaching the concrete.
+Car park waterproofing preserves the strength and durability of the concrete.
+There are now eco-friendly car park waterproofing systems available which can protect against concrete degradation.
+The viability of eco-friendly car park waterproofing options is highlighted in the research paper Behaviour of concrete specimens retrofitted with bio-based polyurethane coatings under dynamic loads by H.M.C.C.
+Somarathna.
+This paper states “bio-based PU is a green material and application of PU coating provides a viable and sustainable technique for protecting concrete structures”.
+Effective car park waterproofing will prevent concrete decks from degrading, prolong structural integrity and maximise the lifespan of the car parks.

 Want a price for a project?